jacnils/majorna/docs/majorna.1.md

 ```

+The built-in libmajorna uses this socket.
+If you can use Python, it is strongly
+recommended that you use the API instead.

 ## Pango markup and text formatting

 Because Majorna uses Pango and Cairo for text drawing, Pango markup can be used